 Is HDR10+ actually any good?

-HDR10+ is currently limited to Amazon Prime Video on select Samsung TVs in the USA but we’ve been unable to conduct our own tests of the format.
+HDR10+ is currently limited to Amazon Prime Video on select Samsung TVs and a handful of Ultra Blu-ray discs in the USA, but we’ve been unable to conduct our own tests of the format.
 We have, however, seen the tech as presented to us by Samsung and Panasonic.
 While demos such as this can’t be relied upon to draw firm conclusions, they’re certainly enough to get us excited.

 Next to a standard HDR10 image, HDR10+ seems punchier, more dynamic and adds more depth to the picture - but, importantly, doesn’t alter the fundamental character of the picture.
 The whitest elements and brightest colours look brighter, while the blackest areas become more pronounced.
 But nothing becomes overblown or unrealistic.